Because lately you have been putting in a truckload of time in your business, but you can’t seem to get any traction.

 How long did it take me to get there?
 I’m still not there!
 Alabama football coach Nick Saban has a saying that I like, and it’s this: ‘You have never arrived.’
 I believe in that mentality.
 You can always strive to be better."

 "I have been in the business of speaking, coaching and writing for 39 years.

-The best way to elevate your brand and increase media generated revenue is by adding value to you pitch, pitching the right contacts within a newsroom, and providing them with an excellent segment idea that’s easy to produce.
+The best way to elevate your brand and increase media-generated revenue is by adding value to your pitch, pitching the right contacts within a newsroom and providing them with an excellent segment idea that’s easy to produce.

 There really are 3 parts to this that I help clients with.

 1) Pitching to secure the interview.

 2) Techniques to make earned media turn out even better than paid advertising by key message development, message discipline and advance coordination with the producer.